mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

     	- Internationalization
 			- Product strategy
   - Updated [projects](/en/projects) page with a bit more detail on our workflow.
+  - Simplified [project template](/en/projects/template) to be more in line with the new workflow.
 - **Regular comms**
 	- Followed up on various GitHub issues
   - Caught up with email